 Moldova is part of the EU's European Neighborhood Policy (ENP) and in the Eastern Partnership framework, which aims at strengthening individual and regional relationships between the EU and countries in its neighborhood.
 Moldova is also part of the Energy Community Treaty since 2010 and has signed the Association Agreement with EU in June 2014, including the DCFTA which entered into force in 2016.
-As a follow-up, Moldova is required to ensure transposition of the EU acquis Communautaire, which underpins the EU energy legislation on electricity, gas, oil, renewables, efficacity and environment.
-The country is planning to fully synchronize its electricity network with the ENTSO-E to connect to European electricity market.
+Moldova was granted candidate status for the EU in June 2022.
+As a follow-up, Moldova is required to ensure the transposition of the EU acquis Communautaire, which underpins the EU energy legislation on electricity, gas, oil, renewables, efficacity, and the environment.
+The country fully synchronized its electricity network with the ENTSO-E and is connected with the European electricity market